openstack-archive/almanach/doc/source/index.rst

 What is Almanach?
 -----------------

-The main purpose of this software is to bill customers based on their usage of the cloud infrastructure.
+The main purpose of this software is to record the usage of the cloud resources of each tenants.

 Almanach is composed of two parts: